kuatcapital/testnets-7/entrypoint-pubtest-2/README.md

   - Recommended value: `persistent_peers = "81bf2ade773a30eccdfee58a041974461f1838d8@185.107.68.148:26656,d57c7572d58cb3043770f2c0ba412b35035233ad@80.64.208.169:26656"`.
 - Move the downloaded genesis file to `~/.entrypoint/config/genesis.json`.
 - Configure State Sync in `$DAEMON_HOME/config/config.toml` by following [this guide](https://explorer.entrypoint.zone/entrypoint/statesync).
+  - Remember to add the port to the RPC server: `https://testnet-rpc.entrypoint.zone:443`
+  - Two RPC servers are needed, and it is recommended to find a different RPC server, but the same one can be reused.

 At this point `cosmovisor run` will be the equivalent of running `entrypointd`.
 In fact, to run the node you can use `cosmovisor run start`. **It is highly recommended to run the EntryPoint as a service**, so that it can run in the background.
 You will need to replicate the environment variables defined above.